+- Laboratory work: 20%.

+- Partial exam: 40%.

-Laboratory work: 20%.Partial exam: 40%.Final exam: 40%
+- Final exam: 40%

-Additionally, the student can participate in a voluntary team work activity weighing 5% to the final score.
+Additionally, the student can participate in voluntary team work or individual activities weighing 5% to the final score.
 In this case the scores obtained in the previous evaluations will be pro-rated to a maximum of 10 including the team work.